YahyaMorta/yahya_mortassim_use_case/readme.md

 On the Airflow Web UI, the username is `airflow` and the password is `airflow`

 Trigger the dag by pressing the play button.

+- #### Thoughts about the test

+- The simplest and most efficient way to deploy this dag is on Google Cloud Composer (no need for the docker-compose)

+- In a production version, the python code should be executed on a serverless GCP service like Google Cloud Run or Cloud Functions.

+- If possible, pandas should not be used in production.

+- Another alternative for Airflow in this case would be Google Dataflow (Apache Beam)